 There is no formula that will prepare you other than having joy and satisfaction in Jesus.
 Always.

 According to my earnest expectation and hope that in nothing I shall be ashamed, but with all boldness, as always, so now also Christ will be magnified in my body, whether by life or by death.
 For to me, to live is Christ, and to die is gain.
 Philippians 1:20-21

-It is easy to have joy when everything is going well, but when tragedy strikes, joy would seem impossible.
+It is easy to have joy when everything is going well, but when tragedy strikes, joy seems impossible.

-It starts with our response over the little trials and things that go wrong.
+It starts with our response to the little trials and things that go wrong.
 Are you able to be thankful for the small things that go wrong?

 Finding joy and satisfaction in Jesus starts intentionally in each moment.
 God will give you the amount of grace you need.

 Rejoice in the Lord always.
 Again I will say, rejoice!
 Philippians 4:4